buildpacks/docs/content/docs/extension-author-guide/create-extension/_index.md

 +++
 title="Create an extension"
 weight=4
-summary="This is a step-by-step tutorial for creating a CNB Image Extension for `curl`."
+summary="This is a step-by-step tutorial for creating and using CNB image extensions"
 +++

 <!--+if false+-->